ifBars/MLVScan.DevCLI/README.md

 ## MSBuild Integration

 Add MLVScan checks to your build process by adding this to your `.csproj`:

+Note: The output of the DevCLI may be hidden when using the dotnet CLI.
+Use an IDE like Visual Studio or Rider to see the full output of the DevCLI.

 ### Option 1: Post-Build Check (Recommended for Development)